Updated June 15, 2023

 - Widgets on Android apps are another massive benefit.
 From a weather widget to a music widget, you can have amazing products that make life simpler and more enjoyable.

-- An open-source platform means custom ROMs and much more; Android apps offer the flexibility missing in iPhone apps or iOS applications.
+- An open-source platform means custom ROMs and much more; Android apps offer the flexibility missing in iPhone or iOS applications.